On our trip to Hawaii, I came across the Japanese grocery store Mitsuwa Marketplace and discovered a green tea, hojicha.

 I bought a box of it to try in our hotel and needless to say, I was hooked.

-Hojicha is actually a roasted green tea.
+Hojicha is a roasted green tea.
 It gets its distinctive reddish brown colour which differs from other green teas such matcha, since the tea leaves are roasted over charcoal.

 Because of the high temperatures during roasting, hojicha loses much of its caffeine content, which makes it a suitable tea for the elderly and children to consume.